Eastern Upper Michigan Sustainable Agriculture Curriculum Initiative

 Educational approach:

-Playful Nature Teacher Externship2022-08-10_Teacher training surveysWBF[1632]A relational hands on indigenous science approach began with the first farm experience which took place on October 27, 2022 and will ensue throughout all future curriculum development as well as farm and classroom experiences.
+Playful Nature Teacher Externship2022-08-10_Teacher training surveysWBF[1632]A relational hands on indigenous science approach began with the first farm experience which took place on October 27, 2022 and ensued throughout curriculum development as well as farm and classroom experiences.

 AGENDA - SARE EUPISD Teacher Externship 6.17.21